 About the Housing Toolkit

 The Housing Toolkit supports Grand Boulevard Initiative Guiding Principles #1 and #2 to target housing and job growth in strategic areas along the El Camino Real Corridor and encourage compact mixed-use development.
-Planners and decision makers considering particular housing practices in their communities can turn to this resource to learn what other Corridor jurisdictions have implemented and obtain lessons learned on how they can be applied to their respective community.
+Planners and decision-makers considering particular housing practices in their communities can turn to this resource to learn what other Corridor jurisdictions have implemented and obtained lessons learned on how they can be applied to their respective community.

 In addition to housing programs and policies, this Toolkit addresses the significance of employment and transportation in the housing realm.
 While the region’s economy is booming, a significant portion of the workforce is challenged with finding housing affordable to them near their work, and with finding employment opportunities near where they live.
 This pattern is a contributing factor to the region’s housing affordability and results in people having to travel long distances between their homes and jobs, impacting regional traffic congestion, greenhouse gas emissions, and economic development potential.
 The Toolkit information supports local jurisdictions in working collaboratively to address these regional challenges.